www.xlr8yourmac.com

 " FYI- I am using the X1900XT card in my Mac Pro, but I bought the PC version of the card and flashed the firmware to run on the Mac Pro.
 Software Update did not (and probably will not) notify me there is a firmware update available for my version of the card.
 It shows up in my System Profile as an ATI X1900XT however.

 (You might want to leave well enough alone anyway if you're not seeing any issues - but the page I linked to has a download link for it also.
 But not sure if it has any sort of card ID/revision, etc check.
 Sometimes with firmware updates it's better to leave well enough alone if you're not having any issues as is, especially when the update has zero info on what it changes/fixes.
 (Not sure what firmware version is in your card but Apple system profiler will show the version and EFI driver version.)
 The updated version is -202.
-BTW - a flashed PC model user above said he applied it without any issues.-Mike)
+BTW - a flashed PC model user above said he applied it without any issues.)

 I totally agree.
 If it aint broke, don't fix it.
 I am curious to know if it's the same with any other readers with a PC X1900XT.
 I will check my firmware version later tonight. thanks for the response!